Home » Resources » Funding » Funding Case Study - Standing Wheelchairs and Standing Frames |

 Postural hypotension: check for blood pressure and dizziness while standing up, especiall y for new clients with recent injuries.
 Some amount of sacral shearing might occur while standing up or sitting down – attention must be paid to skin integrity in the sacral region.

-standing systems will not work with one piece
+Adaptive or custom seating: standing systems will not work with one piece

 seating systems (as the seat to back angle changes) or highly contoured seating